Peer Mentor Program

 Coming to a new place can be difficult, but the Peer Mentors are here to make your transition to Washington College easier than you could have imagined!

-Peer Mentor groups generally consist of 10-15 new students and their Peer Mentor.
-For those of you who are starting Washington College in the fall, your Peer Mentor group will likely be your classmates in your OrientationExplore! group.
-This means that on your first day of class, you will already have some familiar faces, which allows you to start your academic journey with a solid foundation.
+Peer Mentor groups generally consist of 8-15 new students and their Peer Mentor.
+For those of you who are starting Washington College in the fall, your Peer Mentor group will be your classmates in your first-year seminar.
+This means that on your first day of class, you will already have some familiar faces, which allows you to start on your academic journey with a solid foundation.

 Luckily, your Peer Mentor’s work is not yet done once your classes begin.
 Throughout the entire year, your Peer Mentor will continue to meet with your group and you, individually, to make sure that your transition is smooth and complete.
-Don’t be surprised if your Peer Mentor organizes a trip for pizza or sushi for your group the week before spring final exams!
 They will remind you about post-orientation events and other programs for first-year students.
 They may also draw your attention to interesting lectures, concerts, open mic nights, and many other college traditions and events at Washington College.
 It is your Peer Mentor’s utmost responsibility and promise to continue to check in with you to make sure that all remains comfortable and successful.
-For many of you, you will find that your Peer Mentor becomes a valued friend and guide for your entire four years at Washington College.
+For many of you, you will find that your Peer Mentor becomes a valued friend and guide at Washington College.
+Don't be shy to just say hey when you see your peer mentor in a class with you or just around campus!